yanqiangyu/Games/README.md

 ### Development Log:

+**06/01/2020**  Upgraded to http2 and SSL is much faster.
+Chrome timeout issue is solved.
+AI is enhanced
+                to consider observation of discarded cards to better predict possible distribution of unknown positions.

 **05/29/2020**	Encrypted the site with "Let's Encrypt" free certificates and we can now use Mobile
 		Navigator share.
 It is a lot slower but more secure and "safe" looking to strangers.
 		I had to tweak virtual host and a few timeout for Chrome and Edge so Apache 2.4 can